-I’m not sure about you, but Richard and I are the kind of people who can’t do nothing very well.
+I’m not sure about you, but Richard and I are the kind of people who can’t do anything very well.
 When we happen to have a rare weekend off together, we end up doing jobs around the house and grocery shopping… even though we told ourselves that we would just relax.
 Even as I write this, we are finishing up painting the trim in our kitchen.

 We both feel guilty doing nothing at home.
 So when we had a special day to celebrate, we knew we had to get out of town… to Wales!

 10 years ago, on October 8, I met Richard for the first time!
-We were both volunteering in Nepal on gap years, for the same local organization, and met in the volunteer’s meeting.
+We were both volunteering in Nepal on gap years, for the same local organization and met in the volunteer’s meeting.
 I had already been there a month, and it was the first time we were meeting the new intake of volunteers.
 You can bet I did a second take when Richard sat down beside me! 😉

-The farm has a few resident ducks, chicken, guinea fowl, roosters, dogs, sheep, and horses.
+The farm has a few resident ducks, chickens, guinea fowl, roosters, dogs, sheep, and horses.
 All of which add to such a lovely experience!
 We would give our crumbs to the chickens in the morning, and hear the sheep baaa-ing all day long.
 We both kept saying to ourselves that we wished we lived on the farm all the time.

 Nothing better than a weekend spent relaxing, drinking tea, watching movies, and making some great food!
 We meal planned ahead, and brought any spices or ingredients we may need – anything fresh we could just grab down in Brecon!